AGenius/IRCDominator/README.md

 It wont work against MSN anymore as its long gone but might still be useful as it still shows how I did lots of the things I did.

+If I have missed any files please let me know

 Enjoy

 Comments welcome